NeuralDev-io/arclytics_simcct/README.md

     * Jason Aquilina
     * Student Support Division

 We also thank the open source community for making available awesome packages and libraries for our ease of development and deployment.
-The following are used under the hood of Arclytics Sim API:
+The following are used under the hood of Arclytics Sim:

-* [Django](https://www.djangoproject.com/) - a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-* [Django REST Framework](https://www.django-rest-framework.org/) - a powerful and flexible toolkit for building Web APIs.
 * [NumPy](http://www.numpy.org/) - the fundamental package for scientific computing with Python.
 * [PostgreSQL](https://www.postgresql.org/) - a powerful, open-source object-relational database system.